-Option 1 Modified reduces the offsite grading footprint as compared to both the San Antonio and Aspen Drive Access Options, eliminates grading from the Travis Trust property to the west, removes an existing road through Blue Mud Canyon and restores it to open space, creates a bridge across Blue Mud Canyon, and pulls back the development pad areas along the westernmost lots (lots 6, 7, 8 and 9) a minimum 150 feet east from the western property line for an emergency access road and to enhance fuel modification.
-Natural space onsite will be increased by 8.94 acres.
-Offsite disturbance of natural open space to the west will be eliminated as the main access roads to Aspen Drive and San Antonio over the Travis Trust property will be eliminated.
-Ridgelines to the east and north will remain undisturbed, and light and glare will be reduced through the elimination of the lighting of the additional roads to the west and decreasing the length of the main access road by 0.28 miles - from 0.81 miles to 0.53 miles.
-Visibility of the project to properties to the west will be reduced by moving the lots east.
-Therefore, Option 1 Modified will not result in a change in the previously analyzed impacts to Aesthetics and the design is consistent with project design features and mitigation measures in the Revised FEIR.
-There are no substantial changes per CEQA Guidelines Section 15162 related to Option 1 Modified that will require additional analysis or the implementation of additional mitigation measures related to Aesthetics.
-All impacts were identified and addressed in the Revised FEIR.
+Option 1 Modified reduces the off_site grading footprint from as compared to both the San Antonio Road and Aspen DriveWay Access Options, eliminates grading from the Travis Trust property to the west, removes an existing road through Blue Mud Canyon and restores it to open space, creates a lengthened bridge across Blue Mud Canyon, and movespulls back the development pad areas along the westernmost lots an additional 50(lots 6, 7, 8 and 9) a minimum 150 feet east from the western property line for ana realigned and extended emergency access road and to enhanceincrease fuel modification.
+Natural space on_site will be increased by 8.94 acres.
+Off_site disturbance of natural open space to the west will be eliminated as, because the main access roads to Aspen DriveWay and San Antonio Road over the Travis Trust property will be reduced through the elimination of the lighting of the additional roads to the west_and decreasing the length of the main access road by .28 miles from .81 miles to .53 miles.
+Visibility of the project properties to the west will be reduced by moving the lots east.